coreinfrastructure/best-practices-badge/doc/other.md

     process explaining to users how they can obtain the public signing keys and verify the signature.
 The private key for this signature MUST NOT be on site(s) used to directly distribute the software to the public.
+    This includes both source code and executables (where applicable).
+    Executables MAY be signed separately from source code.
     These may be implemented as signed git tags
     (using cryptographic digital signatures).
     <sup>[<a href="#signed_releases">signed_releases</a>]</sup>